deontologician/node_talk/slides/slides.md

 ## The event-driven stack

-Changefeeds enable an front-to-back push architecture.  <!-- .element: class="fragment" -->
+Changefeeds enable a front-to-back push architecture.  <!-- .element: class="fragment" -->

 Write your queries once, get the snapshot of the data you want, and then get updates as they happen in real time.  <!-- .element: class="fragment" -->